aashby13/cuepoint-media-ng/projects/cuepoint-media-ng/README.md

 - Time in seconds that is used to specify a range of time when a cuepoint can be detected and cuepointEvent emitted.
 - The timing of detecting cuepoints or navigating to a cuepoints specific time is not perfect.
-   * Seeking can only happen on the media's comperssion key frames, and a key frame's time may not exacly match the cuepoint's time.
+   * Seeking can only happen on the media's compression key frames, and a key frame's time may not exactly match the cuepoint's time.
    * Also, device playback capabilities can play a role.
    * The default, 0.3, creates a large enough spread to work for most devices.
    * If cuepoints are missed, increase this number.